Get ready for a new, streamlined GRTC!

 UPDATES: (Newest info here!)

-GRTC held 14 public meetings in March to present this new network and receive public input for final tweaks.
-In April, GRTC requested and received public comment on the recommended placement of added (new) bus stops.
-In July, GRTC's Board of Directors voted to approve the final recommended network.
-In August, GRTC held five public information meetings to update the community on new bus routes and preview new service hours.
-In October and November, GRTC and Henrico County held three public meetings to discuss short and long term transit possibilities.
+After the City of Richmond conducted the "Richmond Transit Network Plan" initiative from January 2016 - February 2017, GRTC held 14 public meetings in March 2017 to present this new network and receive public input for final tweaks.
+In April 2017, GRTC requested and received public comment on the recommended placement of added (new) bus stops.
+In July 2017, GRTC's Board of Directors voted to approve the final recommended network.
+In August 2017, GRTC held five public information meetings to update the community on new bus routes and preview new service hours.
+In October and November 2017, GRTC and Henrico County held three public meetings to discuss short and long term transit possibilities.

 Public information meetings were held in August 2017 to update the community on new bus routes and preview new schedules.
 Meeting content was identical.